GustavePate/mergetrelloboards/README.md

 * Slave lists are reordered by labels (red first, green last)
 * You can specify to sort some slave board lists by due date

-Use crontab to keep your trello boards synchronized.
+Use crontab to keep your Trello boards synchronized.

 ## Configuration